Painter shot in chest at High Point apartment complex after arriving to work on a unit

 HIGH POINT, N.C. -- A painter was shot in the chest at a High Point apartment complex Thursday morning after arriving to work on a unit, according to High Point Police.

-The shooting happened around 8:25 a.m. at Chatham Woods Apartments off Lakecrest Avenue.
+The shooting happened around 8:25 a.m. at 802 Lakecrest Ave. at the Chatham Woods Apartments.

+In a 911 call, a man tells dispatch that he shot someone through his door because the thought he was "trying to get in my house."

-A painter, hired by the complex, came by to do a job at a unit.
-The painter knocked on the door of a tenant, then the owner of the unit opened the door and shot the painter in the chest.
+According to High Point police, a painter, hired by the complex, came by to do a job at a unit.
+The painter knocked on the door of a tenant, then the owner of the unit opened the door and shot the painter in the chest, police said.

 Authorities have the suspect in custody.